functime-org/functime/docs/embeddings.md

 ## How are embeddings computed?

-`functime` offers a next-generation convolutional embedding model built upon the MINIROCKET[^1] paper.
+`functime` offers a next-generation convolutional embedding model inspired by research from time-series classification[^1].
 Our model transforms time-series of any length, dimension (AKA multivariate time-series), and frequency into a 10,000 dimensional vector.

 [^1]: Dempster, A., Schmidt, D. F., & Webb, G. I. (2021, August).
 Minirocket: A very fast (almost) deterministic transform for time series classification.
 In Proceedings of the 27th ACM SIGKDD conference on knowledge discovery & data mining (pp. 248-257).